Course overview

-This is an award of Teesside University delivered in partnership with a college of your choice.
+This is an award from Teesside University delivered at a partner college of your choice:

 You gain experience of carrying out a design project, giving you an appreciation of how design involves harmonising key parameters and blending them into the design solution, and to produce a design report.
 You cover each stage of the process, including: client brief, planning, design specification, design report and evaluation.